Definition of MariaDB UPDATE Statement

 Explanation:

-In the above syntax, we use the update command followed by the table name as shown in the above syntax.
-After that, we need to specify the column field with the assigned new value as per our requirement.
-Finally, we use where clause to specify the condition for update command and order by clause is optional.
+In the above syntax, we use the update command followed by the table name, as shown in the above syntax.
+After that, we need to specify the column field with the assigned new value per our requirement.
+Finally, we use the where clause to specify the condition for the update command, and order by clause is optional.

 How does UPDATE Statement work in MariaDB?

-Basically, we need exiting data or table to perform update command in MariaDB.
-For update purposes we need different clauses such as SET, WHERE and LIMIT clause and we can use them as per our requirement.
-The LIMIT and order by clause is an optional part of the update statement.
-Update command works for single column field updating as well as multiple column updating.
+We need exiting data or tables to perform an update command in MariaDB.
+For update purposes, we need different clauses such as SET, WHERE, and LIMIT clause, which we can use as per our requirement.
+The LIMIT and order by clause are optional in the update statement.
+Update command works for single column field updating and multiple column updating.

 Example

-Let’s see a different example to understand how update statements work in MariaDB as follows.
+Let’s see a different example of how update statements work in MariaDB.

 First, we need to create table busing following the create a statement as follows.